 Use a light coating of the spray adhesive to hold the stencil in place on your garment.
 Use the method of your choice to transfer the stencil pattern.
 Sharpie markers are an easy method, but can be time consuming for larger pieces.
 But, they come in a variety of colors, which gives you lots of options.
 The marks last through many launderings, as well.
 Textile paint comes in paint-on and spray varieties.
 We use an airbrush to apply our textile paint, which helps to make sure the coverage is equal.
 Cans of enamel spray paint are easy to use, but not permanent, so keep that in mind when opting for this method.
 We provide lots of information, tips, and tricks on stenciling tools and techniques in our Studio Books.

-We offer supplies for making your own stencils in our Online Store and stencil-ready patterns on our Resources page.
-We also have a DIY Stencil Kit that includes the basic supplies you will need to get started.
-If you prefer buying a stencil rather than making your own, we also offer a number of options in the Stenciling section of our Online Store.
+We offer supplies for making your own stencils and ready-to-use stencils on our Stencils + Resources page and stencil-ready patterns on our Studio Books + Patterns page.
 Look for DIY posts featuring stencil techniques in the coming months and check back next Thursday for instructions on making the Stenciled T-shirt pictured at the beginning of this post.